NVIDIA-Omniverse/kit-app-template/readme-assets/additional-docs/kit_app_template_tooling_guide.md

-# Kit App Template Tooling Guide
+# Kit SDK Tooling Guide

 This document provides an overview of the practical aspects of using the tooling provided in the `kit-app-template`.
 Intended for users with a basic familiarity with command-line operations, this guide offers typical usage patterns and recommendations for effective tool use.
 For a complete list of options for a given tool, use the help command: `./repo.sh [tool] -h` or `.\repo.bat [tool] -h`.